 Grill the hot dogs on the grill or grill pan.
 Serve inside a romaine lettuce wrap (you can use any kind of lettuce, but romaine holds up and it’s the right shape for a hot dog), and top with compliant mustard or ketchup.
 Serve with compliant sauerkraut!

-Meal 4: Ground Beef Lettuce Wraps with Homemade Taco Seasoning
+Recipe 4: Ground Beef Lettuce Wraps with Homemade Taco Seasoning

 Ground Beef Lettuce Wraps with Homemade Taco Seasoning